scionproto/scion/doc/BeaconExtensions.md

 symmetric counterparts (Intf2/3 to Intf4) are already included in the beacons sent out over the respective links.

-### Clustering

-For each metric, interfaces are grouped into clusters, designed to contain interfaces with roughly similar values of said metric.
-We employ a greedy clustering algorithm, which does the following:

-- Check for each value in turn if it can be assigned to an already existing cluster.
-- If yes, add the ID of the associated interface to the cluster.
-- If not, use this value as the baseline for a new cluster, and add the associated ID to this new cluster.

-The details depend on the metric in question.

 ## Extension Metrics Definitions

 ### Latency Information